Telegramgate: Resignation of Rosselló

+Protesters celebrating the resignation of Ricardo Rosselló in San Juan, the day after the announcement.
+Residente, Bad Bunny and Ricky Martin (center, L–R) were among many public figures that demanded Rosselló's resignation.

-On July 21, Rosselló announced that he would not seek re-election in the 2020 Puerto Rico gubernatorial election, but he initially refused to resign as governor.
+On July 21, Rosselló announced that he would not seek re-election in the 2020 Puerto Rican general election, but he initially refused to resign as governor.
 He also announced his resignation as President of the New Progressive Party.
 However, three days later, Rosselló announced that he would resign as governor, effective August 2, 2019, at 5:00 p.m.
 AST, and was to be replaced by Justice Secretary Wanda Vázquez Garced, who, at the time, was the next eligible cabinet member to become Rosselló's successor; most of Rosselló's immediate cabinet members had either resigned or were relieved of their positions by Rosselló.
 As Treasury Secretary, Pares Alicea would have been next to succeed, but he did not meet the required minimum age of 35, in which case, the next in line was Secretary of Justice Vázquez Garced, who announced in a tweet that she was not interested in becoming governor and that she hoped Rosselló appointed someone before his last day.